-Bioinformatics courses are taught by Alexis in Karlsruhe with the occasional help of his PostDocs and PhD students from the Heidelberg Institute for Theoretical Studies.
+Bioinformatics courses are taught by Alexis at the Karlsruhe Institute of Technology with the occasional help of his PostDocs and PhD students from the Heidelberg Institute for Theoretical Studies.
 See here for contact details.

 Write an email to Alexis such that he can add you to the course mailing list, very important!

 The Master level course on “Introduction to Bioinformatics for Computer Scientists” deviates substantially from the standard course schemes at KIT (Karlsruhe Institute of Technology) and UoC (University of Crete) as your lecturer (Prof. Alexandros (Alexis) Stamatakis) is currently setting up a second research lab in Crete while maintaining his lab and position in Germany.